-As an employer, your organisation has duties under Section 2 and 3 of the Health and Safety at Work etc. Act 1974, Management of Health and Safety at Work Regulations 1999 and CDM 2007 (and in the new CDM2015 due for release in April 2015) to ensure the safety of your employees and those that may be affected by your undertaking – this includes the activities of any contractor you either directly engage with, or allow to operate on premises you are responsible for.
+As an employer your organisation has duties under Section 2 and 3 of the Health and Safety at Work Act 1974, Management of Health and Safety at Work Regulations 1999, CDM 2007, and in the CDM2015, to ensure the safety of your employees and those that may be affected by your undertaking.
+This includes the activities of any contractor you either directly engage with or allow to operate on premises you are responsible for.

 Implementing a robust contractor assessment procedure is necessary for successful contractor management.
 You need to ensure that your contractors can undertake the work you require from them and have suitable arrangements to ensure that this is carried out safely.

-2. A project specific or ‘Stage 2’ assessment focussed on whether the contractor has appropriate experience, project-specific documentation and competency.
+- A project specific or ‘Stage 2’ assessment focussed on whether the contractor has appropriate experience, project-specific documentation, and competency.

 How to ensure your contractors are assessed effectively